 - Slowly bend at your hip joint, not your waist, and lower the weights as far as possible without rounding your back, which should remain straight.
-Make sure you keep your spine neutral with a natural low back arch, with shoulders down.
+Make sure you keep your spine neutral with a natural, low back arch and shoulders down.
 Looking forward, not at the ground, will help you avoid rounding your back.

 - Keep the weights or barbell close to your legs, almost touching them.